alterfw/docs/docs/basics/views.md

 ### Layouts

-To use layouts with Ampersand you can use the [`extends` method](http://twig.sensiolabs.org/doc/tags/extends.html) of Twig.
+To use layouts with Alter you can use the [`extends` method](http://twig.sensiolabs.org/doc/tags/extends.html) of Twig.